carpentries/instructor-training/_extras/guide.md

 ## IIX.
 Running a Teaching Demonstration

-If you would like to watch an example teaching demo, there is a recording of one [here][demo-video].
+If you would like to watch an example, here is a [recording of a teaching demo][demo-video].

 ### Before the demo
 -  Sign up to [lead demos][demo-pad].